1990 New England Patriots season: Season recap

 They lost a nationally televised game in week 15 to the Washington Redskins in which they were down 9–0 before the Redskins even ran an offensive play.
 The Redskins' two first-quarter scores came on a Kurt Gouveia fumble return for a touchdown, and the Patriots snapping the ball out of the end zone for a safety.
 The announced crowd for the game, played in driving rain, was 22,286.
-The Patriots’ final game of the season, against the eventual Super Bowl champion New York Giants, drew a sellout crowd to Foxboro, but over 40,000 fans were rooting for the visitors, as tickets to Giants home games were nearly impossible to come by for non-season-ticket holders.
+The Patriots’ final game of the season, against the eventual Super Bowl champion New York Giants, drew a sellout crowd to Foxboro.
+However over 40,000 fans were rooting for the visitors, as tickets to Giants home games were nearly impossible to come by for non-season-ticket holders.

 The Patriots’ negative-265 point-differential (181 points scored, 446 points surrendered) was the worst total of the 1990s.
 It is notable that like the previous season's Dallas Cowboys, the Patriots played only three teams with non-winning records – divisional rivals the Indianapolis Colts and New York Jets plus one game against the Phoenix Cardinals – all season.
+The 1990 Patriots gave up 2 or more touchdowns in 14 out of 16 games and scored multiple TDs in only 4 games all season (however, the team's lone win in Week 2 against the Indianapolis Colts combined both of these negative features in a 16-14 final score).

 The 1990 Patriots and 1981 Baltimore Colts are the only NFL teams since 1940 to have eleven losses during which they never led in one season.

-The 1990 Patriots became the third team to end a season at 1–15, and were matched by the 1991 Colts the next year.
+The 1990 Patriots became the third team to end a season at 1–15, with the Dallas Cowboys finishing the 1989 season with the exact same record, not to mention the New Orleans Saints finishing the 1980 season 1-15 and were matched by the 1991 Colts the next year.
 They also tied the 1976 Tampa Bay Buccaneers for most consecutive losses inside one season (the Buccaneers lost all 14 games, with the NFL only adopting a sixteen-game schedule in 1978), a record later eclipsed by the 15-straight losing 2001 Carolina Panthers.
 It was then topped by the 0–16 2008 Detroit Lions and 0–16 2017 Cleveland Browns.

+After the season, Stan Clayton, Eric Coleman, Lin Dawson, Fred DeRiggi, David Douglas, Hart Lee Dykes, Paul Fairchild, and Chris Gambol decided they had all played their final NFL games.